briannuggets/BoyzShowcase/README.md

 ## Usage
 The website can accessed by cloning the repository and running npm install > npm run dev.
 Alternatively, the site can found at [this url](https://lifeisdelicious.netlify.app/).

+## Contact
+If you have any questions or inquiries regarding this website, please feel free to contact the repository owner at brianwindev@gmail.com.